-- a) Single household units - b) Multi-unit dwellings with no more than one unit above another (see Figure 1.1) and where each unit has an escape route independent of all other units, and including associated garages or carports whether or not they are part of the same building - c) Detached dwellings used as boarding houses for fewer than six people (not including members of the residing family)
+- a) Single household units, and - b) Low-rise multi-unit dwellings with no more than one household unit above another (see Figure 1.1) and where each household unit has an escape route independent of all other household units, and including associated garages or carports whether or not they are part of the same building.
+Where there is one household unit above another, each household unit shall be a single storey and the escape height shall be less than 4.0 m, and c) Detached dwellings used as boarding houses for fewer than six people (not including members of the residing family), and f) Outbuildings.